keivanipchihagh/IMDB-classification-with-Deep-Learning/README.md

 # IMDB classification with Deep Learning
- Classify IMDB reviews as positive/negative using One Hot Encoding, Word Embedding and Recurrent Neural Network wiWorth *Deep Learning with Python by Francois Chollet* Book.
+ Classify IMDB reviews as positive/negative using One Hot Encoding, Word Embedding and Recurrent Neural Network implemented with *Deep Learning with Python by Francois Chollet* Book.

 ## Techniques
 1. One Hot Encoding (Chapter 3 - Getting started wiht neural networks)